1925 serum run to Nome: Problem solving

 The U.S. Public Health Service had located 1.1 million units of serum in West Coast hospitals which could be shipped to Seattle, Washington, and then transported to Alaska.
 The next ship north would not arrive in Seattle until January 31, and it would take another six to seven days to arrive in Seward.
-On January 26, however, 300,000 forgotten units of the antitoxin were located in a hospital in Anchorage.
+On January 26, 300,000 forgotten units of the antitoxin were located in a hospital in Anchorage.
 The supply was wrapped in glass vials, then padded quilts, and finally a metallic cylinder weighing a little over 20 lb.
 At Governor Scott Bone's order, it was immediately shipped to Nenana and arrived the next day.
 While not sufficient to defeat the epidemic, the 300,000 units could slow the spread of the disease until the larger shipment arrived.

-The temperatures across the Alaskan Interior were at 20-year lows due to a high pressure system from the Arctic; in Fairbanks the temperature was −50 °F. Winds reaching speeds of 25 mph caused snow to cover the Alaska Panhandle in snowdrifts up to 10 ft tall.
+The temperatures across the Alaskan Interior were at 20-year lows due to a high pressure system from the Arctic.
+In Fairbanks the temperature was −50 °F. Winds reaching speeds of 25 mph caused snow to cover the Alaska Panhandle in snowdrifts up to 10 ft tall.
 Travel by sea was hazardous, and across the Interior, most forms of transportation shut down.
 Furthermore there were limited hours of daylight to fly due to the polar night.